Books4Languages/pressbooks-book-theme/README.md

 	* pop-out.js

 ## Upgrade Notice

+### 0.2
+To use the last version of this theme.

 ### 0.1
-To use the version 2.0 of  Austen theme.
+To use the version 0.1 of  Austen theme.

 ## Credits
 Here's a link to [WordPress Plugin Boilerplate](http://wppb.io/).